Stefano Okaka

-Stefano Chuka Okaka (/it/; born 9 August 1989) is an Italian former footballer who plays as a forward for club Ravenna.
+Stefano Chuka Okaka (/it/; born 9 August 1989) is an Italian footballer who plays as a forward.

 He began his career at Roma, debuting shortly after his 16th birthday and being loaned to several other teams for the duration of his contract.
 He totalled over 125 Serie A games for that club, Bari, Parma, Sampdoria and Udinese.
 Abroad, he played 47 Premier League matches for Fulham and Watford, and had a season in Belgium with Anderlecht.

 Club career

 Roma

 Born in Castiglione del Lago, Umbria, Italy to Nigerian parents who later obtained Italian citizenship, Okaka joined the Roma youth system in 2004.
 He was part of the team that won the U-20 national title in 2005 and scored goals against Juventus in the semi-final and Atalanta in the final.